ivan-ristovic/dotfiles/README.md

 # dotfiles

-This repository contains my personal dotfiles and automated setup scripts for fresh Linux systems (primary goal for Arch and Ubuntu since I use them at the moment).
+This repository contains my personal dotfiles, QOL scripts and binaries, as well as all-in-one automated setup scripts for fresh Linux systems (primarily for Arch since I use it at the moment).

+The goal of this repository is to make fresh system setup and configuration synchronization trivial.
+Setup can be done by invoking `setup.sh`, a powerful all-in-one setup script that performs mass package installation, configuration installation and much more.
+This repository is not only my personal configuration store, it includes tools and QOL scripts that one might find useful.

 ## How does it work?